kirang89/eosl-notes/elements_of_statistical_learning_notes.md

 ## Linear Regression Model

+*Linear regression is a statistical procedure for predicting the value of a dependent variable from an independent variable when the relationship between the variables can be described with a linear model.*

 The Linear Model for prediction is represented as:
 $$
 \hat{Y} = \beta_0 + \sum_{j=1}^p X_j \beta_j